 With a strong commitment to produce and technique, their food has an intimate affiliation with nature.
 A constant seasonal harvest of over 40 varietals of seeds, shoots and cresses, imported from as far abroad as France and The Netherlands is housed in their on-site glasshouse.
 Foraging and propagating form a large part of Biota’s gastronomic journey.

 The restaurant has recently received it’s 2nd Chef’s Hat and this short film, shot and produced by Jason Loucas, is a tiny glimpse into the kitchen of one of Australia’s finest dining experiences.
 End of Work were responsible for the film’s playful typographic treatment and end credits.

 Ansarada happy holidays video

-End of Work help Ansarada celebrate the holiday season with a happy holidays mini film.
-The fun and upbeat film featured the global employees of Ansarada handpaining a seasonal message to their Mergers and Acquisitions (M&A) corporate clients.
+End of Work recently helped Ansarada ring in the holiday season with a short 'happy holidays' film.
+The fun and upbeat film featured Ansarada's employees from right across the globe handpainting a seasonal message to their clients in the Mergers and Acquisitions (M&A) space.
 The video had over 10,000 hits as it spread the festive word, across the world.

 End of Work wins New York Type Directors Club award

 End of Work has won a prestigious New York Type Directors Club award for typographic excellence.
 They edged out an international field of nearly 2000 entries, from 37 countries, with their competition entry, which included their handmade typographic installations for Xstrata Coal Corporate Social Involvement program.